AbstractSDK/contracts/docs/src/2_introduction/1_design_space.md

-# Abstract SDK: A New Approach to Smart-Contract Development
+# Expanding The Smart-Contract Design Space

 If you are well-versed with smart-contracts, you will find that the Abstract SDK is a tool that gives you more leverage.
 Enabling you to get things done faster and better.
 It does this by giving you an extensive design space that transcends traditional smart-contract capabilities, introducing superior code reusability and an unmatched software distribution process.

-## Advancing with Abstract SDK
+## Designing with Abstract

-Abstract SDK broadens your design space beyond traditional smart-contract application architectures.
-While applications built with stand-alone smart contracts can also be crafted using the SDK, the Abstract SDK promotes a level of code reusability unseen in the stand-alone smart-contract world.
+The Abstract SDK broadens your design space beyond traditional smart-contract application architectures.
+While applications built with stand-alone smart contracts can also be crafted using the SDK, the Abstract SDK promotes a level of code reusability incomparable to stand-alone smart-contract development.
 It is through this code reusability that novel applications can be constructed with little effort.

-But the innovation doesn't stop here.
-With Abstract SDK, you write once, deploy to any CosmWasm-supported blockchain, and watch other developers and users employ it in no time.
-The result?
-A marketplace for smart-contracts where developers can vend their code to peers and users.

 ## Design Spaces Explained